Last Updated on July 1, 2021 by Christina

 The MAX sleeps up to three thanks to the convertible dinette.
 It’s a great bed for two-legged or four-legged kids.
 There’s also generous storage space found throughout so you can take the gear you need and store it, too.

-When seeking your next adventure – whether it be canoing, kayaking, hiking, or biking – the MyPod has you covered.
-The available roof rack can haul your outdoor equipment with ease.
+When seeking your next adventure – whether it be canoing, kayaking, hiking, or biking – the Jay Feather Micro has you covered.

 In addition to plenty of beds, the Camp Rover also offers a full kitchen, wet bath, air conditioning, and storage compartments.
 It weighs 2,900 lbs. and measures 21-feet in length.